RSS

 When people think of a condominium status certificate, they believe it concerns the amount of money in the reserve fund.
 The myth that has grown around this is that a condo corporation with a large sum of money is in better shape than a condominium with a much smaller sum.

-When buying a condo, a status certificate contains information regarding the condominium corporation’s operational, legal, and economic stability.
+When buying a condo, a status certificate provides information on the condominium corporation’s operational, legal, and financial stability.

 The property manager is asked to provide a condo status certificate upon request from you, your lawyer, or your realtor.
-The property manager is allowed up to ten days to deliver the Status Certificate to the requester.
-The cost is generally around $100 to $150.00.
+The property manager has up to 10 days to deliver the Status Certificate to the requester.
+The cost is generally $100 to $ 150.

 When I list a condo for sale, I pre-order and pay for a status report.